Maurel & Prom: History

 Historically, Maurel & Prom was based in Bordeaux and was one of France's largest family-run shipping and foreign trade houses.
 It had trading interests throughout the French colonial empire, which included trading houses in Saint-Louis, Senegal, and modern Guinea, Gambia, Mali and Ivory Coast.
 The company changed its focus to agribusiness in 1986.
 It pivoted to oil exploration and production in 1998.

 Since 16 February 2017 Maurel & Prom has been backed by PIEP, a subsidiary of the Indonesian state oil company Pertamina, and aims to become the international development platform for the upstream activities of Pertamina and PIEP.

 In January 2019, the company, after having finalized the previous month the takeover of a 40% stake held by Shell in the joint company Petroregional del Lago, the company which exploits the Urdaneta West oil field, located on Lake Maracaibo (Venezuela), announces that it wants to co-finance an investment project of 400 million dollars (350 million euros) to develop the production of this joint company.

+In January 2026, it was announced that Maurel & Prom had completed the acquisition of a 61% working interest and operatorship in the producing Sinu-9 gas block in the Lower Magdalena Valley, Colombia.
+The transaction, approved by Colombia’s hydrocarbons regulator in December 2025, consolidated interests acquired from multiple partners and established Maurel & Prom as operator of the licence.